 Long pepper and black pepper are close relatives; both belong to the Piperaceae family.
 As relatives, it makes sense that they would have a lot in common and they do; however, they also have some major differences.
 You will need to know what makes each spice unique when you are deciding between them.
 Let’s compare these two types of pepper to help you make the best choices for your cooking.

 What are the differences between long pepper and black pepper?

 The most obvious difference between long pepper and black pepper has to do with looks.
-Long pepper’s elongated conical shape is the reason for the word long in the name and gives it a very different appearance when compared to Piper nigrum’s symmetrical spheres.
-It also has a slightly different color in that it is not quite as dark as that of black peppercorns; instead, it is more of a deep brown.
+Long pepper’s (piper longum) elongated conical shape is the reason for the word “long” in the name.
+It gives it a very different appearance when compared to the symmetrical spheres of black pepper (piper nigrum.)
+It also has a slightly different color – it’s not quite as dark as that of black peppercorns.
+Instead, it is more of a deep brown.

 Lastly, there is the matter of availability.
 While long pepper has seen a resurgence in its popularity in recent years, it continues to be an exotic spice with limited demand.
 In comparison, black pepper is second only to salt in its popularity.
 To find long pepper, you will have to buy it from an Indian grocery store or a retailer who specializes in spices.
 You can find ground black pepper or black peppercorns in virtually every grocery store on the planet.